It turned out my fight wasn't over

 Housed in a 50+year-old-building, VFW Post 3715 has been a gathering place for West Valley Veterans for over 30 years.
 Awarded as ‘Best Post in District 3’ with more than 200 members, they’ve raised funds for ailing and fallen comrades, mourned the passing of many friends, hosted fish frys on Fridays, and supported their community schools for many years.

 Unfortunately, this community treasure – while maintained as well as limited funds allowed – was slowly falling apart around them.

 Inside and out, the building showed its age.
 Though freshly painted, the stucco was cracked and failing.
-Its proud old flagpole rusty and worn.
+Its proud old flagpole was rusty and worn.
 Inside, paint peeled from faded walls while old asbestos tiles rolled in waves across the floor.
 Electrical wiring snaked up and down the walls, through windows, and over the roof.

 In honor of our veterans, we wanted to restore the Merle M. Mitchell VFW Post 3715 to glory.
 And with help from our generous community partners at Albertsons, Honeywell, and Sears, VFW Post 3715 is ready for duty once more!

-Teams from Albertsons and Honeywell volunteered time and the money needed to paint, lay new flooring, construct walls, repair doors and patch stucco.
+Teams from Albertsons and Honeywell volunteered time and the money needed to paint, lay new flooring, construct walls, repair doors, and patch stucco.
 Thanks to Sears, the faulty wiring was replaced and is no longer a fire hazard.

 Roger, the Post Quartermaster, was humbled and grateful by the outpouring of support for their VFW Post.
 “We can’t thank you all enough for the work you’ve done.
 We were honored to serve our country and we are honored by your service to us here.
 Thank you for remembering us.”

 Roger, the honor was all ours.
-Thank YOU
+Thank YOU.

 The voice on the phone broke as she explained the reason for her call.